Could The 360 S6 Robot Vacuum Be The Roborock S5 Killer?

 Smart voice assistants compatibility

-The Xiaomi Roborock is integrated with Amazon Alexa and Google Home and can be a part of your smart home system.
+The Roborock S5 is integrated with Amazon Alexa and Google Home and can be a part of your smart home system.

 Most the powerful robot cleaners run about 90-110 minutes before its battery's energy drops down.